Sniadekk/axiv/README.md

                        doesn't exist [default: output.csv]
     -r <rooms>         Path to the file where data about rooms is stored.
 DataSource will look for data to import there [default: room_names.csv]

+I didn't try it out with large input, so this program would need some tweaking in a real life scenario.